 At this time, I began a career in film and commercial advertising, starting as a production assistant and moving up to prop master/production designer in less than a year.
 I have production designed two feature length films, and worked on countless commercials and fashion shoots, including working as a set dresser for Annie Leibovitz and Steven Meisel.

 In 2006, my wife was playing with the music-recording program Garage Band.
 I was a DJ in college, and she thought I might want to give it a try.
 A few weeks later I was bored at home and decided to see what it could do.
 Within two weeks, I had written and recorded ten songs.
 I felt I had gone as far as I could with this simple application, so I sunk a bunch of money into a home recording studio.
-Over the past twelve years, I’ve written, recorded, produced, and published six full-length albums and two double-length LP’s.
+Over the past fourteen years, I’ve written, recorded, produced, and published an EP, six full-length albums, and two double-length LP’s.

 In 2009, I packed up all my belongings and moved to New Zealand, where I obtained permanent residence status.
 NZ wasn’t my cup of tea, so in 2011 I sold every thing I owned except for two suitcases of clothes, a camera, a really big knife, and my laptop, and moved to Paris, where I spent my time walking the streets, taking photos, and writing my first novel, Every.
 Unfortunately, France did not want to grant me permanent residence status, so I returned to Brooklyn in 2012.